 From designer lakehouses to eco-sanctuaries, here are five of our favourite countryside hotels for loved-up weekends away.

-Spring is here.
+Spring is almost here.
 So it’s time to wave goodbye to gloomy mornings and peel away those woolly layers.
 It’s also the first opportunity to get outside and enjoy nature’s beauty with your significant other.
 And we can’t think of anywhere more romantic for a mini-break than the Cotswolds.

 It’s a true haven, with its rolling hills and honey-stone villages.
 It’s also home to some of England’s best hotels and country pubs – we’re talking ultra-luxurious, where the A-listers go.

 Set in one of the prettiest parts of the Cotswolds, family-run and eco-friendly Thyme is a quintessentially British bolthole with all the friendliness of a B&B. This restored private hamlet hosts 13 refined yet rustic bedrooms and cottages, filled with all the luxuries you need for a restful break.

 The five-star service and attention to detail when it comes to their guests.
 It’s one of the friendliest and most accommodating hotels we’ve had the pleasure of staying at.
 Just moments through the door and the receptionist had two steaming hot drinks on order for us and suggested putting our feet up in the lounge.
 We arrived before check-in yet our room ready not long after and upon hinting on a walk, maps were printed and placed in front of us.
 On returning at night, we found a couple of hot water bottles tucked into our bed, along with a nightcap of homemade blood orange vodka.
 And if you desperately need something during the night, Thyme’s duty manager is just a call away – she sleeps with the phone by her bed.